psamuels00/artwork/README.md

 ### Low priority

 **Rewrite to improve code and fully embrace Eleventy**
-- use 11ty features to replace generate_doodle_image_pages.py
-- product_image.html should use layouts/image.html for more DRYness
+- project/image.html and doodles/image.html are very similar and can be factored
-- build portfolio menu from data in projects.js, including new ordering options
+- build portfolio menu from data in projects.js, maybe including new ordering options

 **Rewrite to improve code and fully embrace Tailwind**
 - rewrite the home page to make it more DRY